-In order to protect the best interests of your business and customers, it’s vitally important that you implement a series of security measures.
-Keeping data private and secure is a priority of any business, so we’ve compiled a list of five ways in which you can ensure that your data is kept adequately locked up.
-Malicious cyber-attacks can be devastating for businesses of all sizes, but they are largely preventable.
+To protect the best interests of your business and customers, it’s vitally important that you implement a series of security measures.
+Keeping data private and secure is a priority of any business, so we’ve compiled a list of five best practices to help you ensure that your data is kept adequately locked up.
+Malicious cyberattacks can be devastating for businesses of all sizes, but they are largely preventable.

-By using a password manager like PasswordState, you can be sure that the passwords used by your employees to access accounts, and by extension private data, are as secure as they could possibly be.
+With applications like PasswordState and other digital workplace password managers, you can be sure that the passwords used by your employees to access accounts, and by extension private data, are as secure as they could possibly be.
 You can set applications like PasswordState to require any employees seeking to access the program to activate a VPN first, ensuring that any malicious and external access to the program is prevented.

 It’s wise to implement MFA for any application that may require a login within your business.
 Yet, it’s particularly important that this form of authentication is implemented where sensitive data is concerned.
 As a minimum, Multi-Factor Authentication should be required for admins of Microsoft, backup, and security tools.

 Keep your employees are up to date

 By making sure that everyone in your business understands the company security policy and its significance are vitally important, so ensure that the relevant training is built into your onboarding or training process.
 It’s also wise to conduct bi-annual refresher courses to ensure that all of your employees are kept up-to-date with your protocols and can confidently identify and manage any potential threats.

 Are you certain that your business is adequately protected against cyberattacks?
 Getting in touch with a member of the Wirehive team will put your mind at rest.